adaltas/node-shell/doc/help.md

 ### Overwriting

-It is totally possible to overwrite the default help options and commands such as to provide a personalised message:
+It is possible to overwrite the default help options and commands such as to provide a personalised message:

 ```
 require('parameters')({